 Stair/hill sprints – once again a very traditional way for fighters to work on explosive endurance, as Inoue is often seen running upstairs.

 Resisted sprints – another type of sprint Inoue works on is resistant sprints, in particular on the beach.
 Here his coach attached a resistance band around the Japanese world champion, as he has to push through the resistance of his trainer holding back.

-Here is great video by Boxing Science who looks at this training exercise in greater depth.
+Here is a great video by Boxing Science that looks at this training exercise in greater depth.

 General Sprints – Inoue will often do normal flat grounded sprints too alongside his gym partners.
 Maybe this is to help build up his competitive and mental edge too.

 Normal Cardio run – As well as the above, typical Cardio work is also something the Inoue camp will do, no doubt to warm up or down from the sprints!